Nom-nom-hub/mob-life/FEATURE_MAP.md

 3. Merge feature branches to `develop` frequently.
 4. After core features are stable, merge `develop` → `main`.
 5. Follow the **priority order** from foundational features to UI polish.

----

-This **maps directly to your crime/urban mafia game**.
-Each dev can pick their branch, work independently, and integrate features progressively.